 States are not required to charge by use of a grand jury.
 Many do, but the Supreme Court has interpreted the Constitution to only require the federal government to use grand juries for all felony crimes (federal misdemeanor charges do not have to come from the federal grand jury).

-After the defendant is charged, he can either hire an attorney or if he is indigent he may choose to be represented by an attorney provided by the Government — a public defender — at no or minimal charge.
+After the defendant is charged, they can either hire an attorney or if they are indigent they may choose to be represented by an attorney provided by the Government — a public defender — at no or minimal charge.
 The defendant’s attorney is referred to as the defense attorney.
-He assists the defendant in understanding the law and the facts of the case, and represents the defendant just as the prosecutor will represent the Government.
+The defendant's attorney assists the defendant in understanding the law and the facts of the case, and represents the defendant just as the prosecutor will represent the Government.